 Dalmatian capital and the largest town, Split is entirely built on remains of almost 2.000 years old Roman palace.

-Trogir, an UNESCO's World Heritage site, is a perfectly preserved medieval town with remarkable examples of Romanesque churches, and Baroque and Renaissance buildings from Venetian times.
+Trogir, a UNESCO World Heritage site, is a perfectly preserved medieval town with remarkable examples of Romanesque churches, and Baroque and Renaissance buildings from Venetian times.
 Visit the ruins of Salona, once the largest Roman settlement in Dalmatia.

 Dalmatian food is above all what I call “clean food”, meaning that besides olive oil, salt, parsley, and garlic, they use very little spices, and thus the food tastes natural.
-Anyway, when you’ve got this good produce, you shouldn’t mess it with spices.
+Anyway, when you’ve got such good products, you shouldn’t miss them with spices.

 Dalmatia is an excellent place for anybody in search of active holidays.

 The best time to visit Dalmatia is from June through September.
 Expect crowds from mid-July to late-August.
 On the other hand, if you can visit in June or September, you'll encounter fewer visitors, and more affordable prices, while most of the activities still take place, the weather is great, and the sea is warm enough for swimming.